spec-first/connexion/docs/cookbook.rst

 Reverse Proxy
 -------------

-When running behind a reverse proxy with stripped path prefix, you need to configure your application to properly handle this.
+When running behind a reverse proxy with a stripped path prefix, you need to configure your application to handle this properly.
+This ensures that your application correctly interprets the original request path.

 Single known path prefix
 ''''''''''''''''''''''''